Equity card: Joining Equity

-One method for an actor to become eligible to join the union is being under an Equity contract.
+One method for an actor or stage manager to become eligible to join the union is being employed under an Equity contract.

-An actor may also apply for membership if they are a member of any of the sister unions in the performing arts.
-These unions are the American Guild of Musical Artists (AGMA), American Guild of Variety Artists (AGVA), and Screen Actors Guild - American Federation of Television and Radio Artists (SAG-AFTRA).
+An actor or stage manager may also apply for membership if they are a member of any of the sister unions in the performing arts.
+These unions are the American Guild of Musical Artists (AGMA), American Guild of Variety Artists (AGVA), Screen Actors Guild - American Federation of Television and Radio Artists (SAG-AFTRA), and Guild of Italian American Actors (GIAA).

+The third way one gets an equity card is through Open Access.
+In this program, actors and stage managers can join the union by demonstrating proof of having worked professionally as an actor or stage manager in a theatrical production within AEA's geographical jurisdiction.

-The third way one gets an equity card is through the "Equity Membership Candidate Program" (EMC).
-In this program, actors are allowed to work in Equity productions as credit towards eventual membership.
-An actor is eligible for membership once he completes fifty weeks of work at theatres that are a part of the EMC program.
+The "Equity Membership Candidate Program" (EMC) was once a way to obtain membership in the union.
+In this program, actors and stage managers were allowed to work in Equity productions as credit towards eventual membership.
+An actor or stage manager was eligible for membership once they complete fifty weeks of work at theatres that were a part of the EMC program.
+This program was discontinued in 2026, in conjunction with the introduction of the Open Access program.

-Once a member, the actor is required to pay "yearly dues" of $118 plus "working dues" which are 2.25% of the gross earnings through an equity contract.
+Once a member, the actor or stage manager is required to pay "yearly dues" of $176 plus "working dues" which are 2.5% of the gross earnings through an equity contract.